Yoontae6719/Geodesic-Flow-Kernels-for-Semi-Supervised-Learning-on-Mixed-Variable-Tabular-Dataset/README.md

 This is the origin Pytorch implementation of *Geodesic Kernel flow for Semi-supervised learning on a Mixed-variable Tabular dataset*.

+**Warning** This code is not cleand.
+We will be update the code soon.
 **News**(Jun, 01, 2024): The code has been released..